-- 7.49.4 A licensee shall retain a record of the installation, maintenance, adjustment and repair done on remote afterloader units, teletherapy units, and gamma stereotactic radiosurgery units for 3 years.
-The record shall include the date, description of the service, and name(s) of the individual(s) who performed the work. - 7.50 Surveys of Patients and Human Research Subjects Treated with a Remote Afterloader Unit. - 7.50.1 Before releasing a patient or a human research subject from licensee control, a licensee shall make a survey of the patient or the human research subject and the remote afterloader unit with a portable radiation detection survey instrument to confirm that the source(s) has been removed from the patient or human research subject and returned to the safe, shielded position. - 7.50.2 A licensee shall maintain a record of patient surveys which demonstrate compliance with 7.50.1 for 3 years.
-Each record shall include the date and results of the survey, the survey instrument used, and the name of the individual who made the survey. - 7.51 Safety Procedures and Instructions for a Remote Afterloader Unit, Teletherapy Unit, or Gamma Stereotactic Radiosurgery Unit. - 7.51.1 A licensee shall: - 7.51.1.1 Secure the unit, the console, the console keys, and the treatment room when not in use or unattended: - 7.51.1.2 Permit only individuals approved by the authorized user, RSO, or authorized medical physicist to be present in the treatment room during treatment with the source(s), if such presence is necessary and justified; - 7.51.1.3 Prevent dual operation of more than one radiation producing device in a treatment room, if applicable; and - 7.51.1.4 Develop, implement, and maintain written procedures for responding to an abnormal situation when the operator is unable to place the source(s) in the shielded position, or remove the patient or human research subject from the radiation field with controls from outside the treatment room.
-This procedure must include: - (1) Instructions for responding to equipment failures and the names of the individuals responsible for implementing corrective actions; - (2) The process for restricting access to and posting of the treatment area to minimize the risk of inadvertent exposure; and - (3) The names and telephone numbers of the authorized users, the authorized medical physicist, and the RSO to be contacted if the unit or console operates abnormally. - 7.51.2 A copy of the procedures required by 7.51.1.4 shall be physically located at the unit console. - 7.51.3 A licensee shall conspicuously post instructions at the unit console to inform the operator of the names and telephone numbers of the authorized users, the authorized medical physicist, and the RSO to be contacted if the unit or console operates abnormally.
+- 7.50.1 Before releasing a patient or a human research subject from licensee control, a licensee shall make a survey of the patient or the human research subject and the remote afterloader unit with a portable radiation detection survey instrument to confirm that the source(s) has been removed from the patient or human research subject and returned to the safe shielded position. - 7.50.2 A licensee shall maintain a record of patient surveys which demonstrate compliance with 7.50.1 for 3 years.
+Each record shall include the date and results of the survey, the survey instrument used, and the name of the individual who made the survey.

+7.51 Safety procedures and instructions for remote afterloader units, teletherapy units, or gamma stereotactic radiosurgery units.

+- 7.51.1 A licensee shall: - 7.51.1.1 Secure the unit, the console, the console keys, and the treatment room when not in use or unattended; - 7.51.1.2 Permit only individuals approved by the authorized user, RSO, or authorized medical physicist to be present in the treatment room during treatment with the source(s); - 7.51.1.3 Prevent dual operation of more than one radiation producing device in a treatment room, if applicable; and - 7.51.1.4 Develop, implement, and maintain written procedures for responding to an abnormal situation when the operator is unable to place the source(s) in the shielded position, or remove the patient or human research subject from the radiation field with controls from outside the treatment room.
+These procedures must include: - (1) Instructions for responding to equipment failures and the names of the individuals responsible for implementing corrective actions; - (2) The process for restricting access to and posting of the treatment area to minimize the risk of inadvertent exposure; and - (3) The names and telephone numbers of the authorized users, the authorized medical physicist, and the RSO to be contacted if the unit or console operates abnormally. - 7.51.2 A copy of the procedures required by 7.51.1.4 must be physically located at the unit console. - 7.51.3 A licensee shall post instructions at the unit console to inform the operator of: - 7.51.3.1 The location of the procedures required by 7.51.1.4; and - 7.51.3.2 The names and telephone numbers of the authorized users, the authorized medical physicist, and the Radiation Safety Officer to be contacted if the unit or console operates abnormally.